Next Board Meeting:

 District 5 - Finney County

-Wes has been representing district 5 as a trustee for Wheatland Electric since 1997.
+Jeff Clarke was elected as a WEC trustee for District 5 in 2025.
 District 5 comprises most of Finney County, eastern Kearny County, and a small portion of northwest Gray County.

 District 6 - Great Bend